-From September to December, astronomers get the chance to view summer jewels, catch autumn gems at their finest and take the first glimpses of the delights of winter.
+From September to December, the new astronomy season kicks off, and astronomers get the chance to view summer jewels, catch autumn gems at their finest and take the first glimpses of the delights of winter.

 Thanks to a quirk of Earth’s axial tilt, as we approach the autumn equinox in the northern hemisphere the ever-lengthening nights bring astronomical summer delights to view earlier in the evenings, set against darker skies.